keplordb / docs · v0.1.0 · typed derive · intern cache

 KeplorDB, in one page.

 A columnar, append-only log engine written in Rust — purpose-built for high-throughput structured event ingestion.
-No server, no SQL, no threads.
-Open the engine, append events, query columns.
+Declare the event shape with a derive macro, open the engine, append events, query columns.
+Bitmap indexes for status, zone maps for dimensions, AVX2 SIMD with hardware prefetching.
+No server, no SQL, no background threads.

 Overview

 Reads mmap those segment files and scan the relevant columns directly — no deserialization, no row reconstruction, no query planner.
-Aggregations run over contiguous i64 and u32 arrays using AVX2 SIMD, with a scalar fallback.
+Aggregations run over contiguous i64 and u32 arrays using AVX2 SIMD with hardware prefetching, with a scalar fallback.
+Cross-segment queries fan out across rayon workers and merge globally.

-not forMutable rows, joins, secondary indexes, SQL, or multi-writer scenarios.
-KeplorDB assumes one writer, append-only, time-ordered.
+not forMutable rows, joins, ad-hoc secondary indexes, SQL, or externally-sourced untrusted segment files.
+KeplorDB assumes append-only, time-ordered events.
+See PRODUCTION.md for the full list of pre-1.0 gaps.

 Install